Newsletter Automation in 2026: 9 Ways to Put Your Email Reading on Autopilot

 - Ignoring mobile: Ensure your automations work across all devices

-- Complex rules: Simple automations are more reliable long-term
+- Overly complex rules: Simple automations are more reliable long-term

 - No backup: Keep original newsletters accessible somewhere

 The goal is to reduce friction, not create new complexity.
-If your automation setup requires a manual to understand, it's too complicated.
+If your automation setup requires a manual to understand, it is too complicated.

 Conclusion